 - Schedule a meeting with your Special Committee that coincides with your Field seminar.
 The purpose of this meeting is to discuss your seminar as well as your portion of the Student Progress Review.

-- Complete the Student Section of the online Student Progress Review, save and download a draft to distribute to your entire Special Committee at least seven (7) days prior to your seminar.
+- Complete the Student Section of the online Student Progress Review, save and download a draft to distribute to your entire Special Committee at least seven (7) days prior to your seminar or by April 1, whichever comes first.
+If you are not giving a seminar, distribute it seven (7) days prior to your annual Special Committee meeting or your B Exam.

 - After your meeting, finalize the Student Section of the SPR and submit it.
-Once you click submit, your progress report will be routed to your Chair so they can complete the Advisor section and submit it.
+Once you click submit, the document will be routed to your Chair so they can complete the Advisor section and submit it.
 The rest of your committee can also view the form, however, only your Chair electronically signs and submits it.
-(Note: Once you submit the SPR, you will be unable to edit it).
+(Note: Once you submit the SPR, you will be unable to edit it unless your Chair returns it to you).

 The Field of Biophysics takes annual meetings and submission of progress reports very seriously and requires 100% compliance.